wognsths/universal-file-reader-mcp/README.md

 </p>

-Universal File Reader is an MCP server for extracting text and structural information from PDF, CSV and image files.
+Universal File Reader is an MCP server for extracting text and structural information from PDF, CSV, Excel and image files.
 The server automatically selects the appropriate processor and can fall back to OCR when needed.

 ## Installation